Jak2k/nexaraquest/README.md

 Nexara Text Engine is a game engine for text based games.
 You basicly create 2 enums or structs and stick it into two macros:

 - `scenify!` - This macro creates a scene from your data structures and a function that calculates what scene can be gone to next.
+- `run_scene!` - This macro runs the start scene and allows the user to navigate.

 ```rust
 use nexara_text_engine::prelude::*; // Import all the necessary stuff